Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 #### Simple Examples
 Both `pandas.read_parquet` and `pyarrow.parquet.read_table` support the same filtering.
 Filtering based on the following comparisons: `[==, =, >, >=, <, <=, !=, in, not in]` is achieved by providing a list of tuples which each tuple being `(column_name, comparison, value)`.

-Below we filter to inpatient hosptial admissions for a delivery (diagnosis code Z3800)
+Below we filter to inpatient hospital admissions for a delivery (diagnosis code Z3800)

 ```python
 import pandas as pd